FileMaker Server / Cloud / WebDirect

 - IT Support Specialist: Pay a salary to someone to keep 1 and 2 running smoothly and promptly.

-Thus, before you even purchase a machine to act as the hardware server for running FileMaker Server, you are already down $1,000 for buying a permanent "perpetual licensed" copy of FileMaker Server.
+Thus, before you even purchase a machine to act as the hardware server for running FileMaker Server, you are already down $1,000 for buying a permanent "perpetual licensed" copy of the latest FileMaker Server directly from Apple/Claris (unless you want to continuously pay a subscription).
 To give you an idea of the costs involved, here are the prices given by Richard Carlton Consulting in San Francisco.
-Bear in mind,m the prices are in US dollars.
-Even if you go for a monthly subscription to reduce software costs and benefit from yearly updates, this may not seem too bad at first until you realise Apple also wants you to pay a "per user" fee.
-If the aim of the server is to be accessed by as any people as you can for a web site (the usual aim for a typical server on the internet), it isn't exactly the most cost-effective solution (5) for the average consumer.
-Only a sizeable businesses making reasonable profits may consider this option and only if there is a guaranteed profit from taking on this "bleed me financially dry" approach by Apple.
+Bear in mind that the prices shown are in US dollars.
+It is true that a monthly subscription will reduce software costs over the short-term (and you can benefit from yearly updates as an incentive from Apple to choose this approach).
+This may not seem too bad at first until you realise Apple also wants you to pay a "per user" fee.
+If the aim of the server is to be accessed by as any people (which is the typical aim for any web site on the internet), it isn't exactly the most cost-effective solution (5) for the average consumer.
+Only a sizeable business making reasonable profits may consider this option and only if there is a guaranteed profit from taking on this "bleed me financially dry" approach by Apple.

 As a result of these potentially significant costs, Apple is repositioning Claris, Inc. in 2020 to focus more on enterprise solutions and away from individual and developer solutions as a way of achieving world domination in the big business server market.
 This means FileMaker databases should only be developed for medium and large business use.
 Well, that is how Apple is hoping to avoid the extra competition from FileMaker developers in producing CRMs and other apps that are better than Apple's own free apps in macOS, as well as to make bigger profits from selling FileMaker Server and Pro (the latter of which will soon be web-based only to ensure a continuous stream of revenue coming in for the company from subscriptions and licensing compliance).
 It is all part of the Apple strategy to keep people being "surprised" and hopefully later "delighted" by all these changes once they are hopefully accepted by the public.

-If you are going to buy FileMaker Server and you are an individual (e.g., a teacher, sole trader etc.) or small business, try purchasing a perpetual license (i.e,, no further costs by way of subscriptions) for the most number of users you can afford.
+If you are going to buy FileMaker Server and you are an individual (e.g., a teacher, sole trader etc.) or small business, try purchasing a perpetual license (i.e,, no further costs by way of subscriptions) for the most number of users you can afford and be done with it.

 Too expensive?
-That is why we think it is better for you to find a trusted third-party FileMaker Server hosting solution for a minimal monthly charge (it should be no more than AUD$59.95 to host a handful of databases).
+There is the option of hosting the FileMaker databases with a trusted third-party FileMaker Server hosting solution for a minimal monthly charge (it should be no more than AUD$59.95 to host a handful of databases, and as little as AUD$20 for a single database and around 1GB of hosting space to store your data).
 The license key and license certificate needed for the Server to run and convince Apple that the software is legitimate (i.e., not a pirated copy), having the latest version of the software, as well as a paid SSL certificate, should already be supplied, leaving you the piece of mind of focusing on the data (and/or layouts) and its delivery to your customers.
 Of course, as security experts say, this will not be the most securest option for protecting your data.

-As for the costs of setting up a dedicated computer to run FileMaker Server and the people needed to support it, you can save money here by again hosting FileMaker Server / Cloud on the Cloud through a FileMaker hosting company, including Amazon.
-But keep in mind this is less secure (even with an SSL certificate, mainly because Amazon, world governments, and some hackers can find ways to access your databases), and not all features such as WebDirect will be available if you use FileMaker Cloud as your server solution.
+As for the costs of setting up a dedicated computer to run FileMaker Server and the people needed to support it, you can save money here by again hosting FileMaker Cloud on Amazon.
+But keep in mind that this is less secure (even with an SSL certificate, mainly because Amazon, world governments, and some hackers can find ways to access your databases), and not all features such as WebDirect will be available if you use FileMaker Cloud

-In a nutshell, to do the job properly and with greatest security, you will need FileMaker Server and to serve your data from within your office or organisation on a properly set-up dedicated computer server, and to come to grips with how to use it and what to look for when ensure it is running optimally.
+In a nutshell, to do the job properly with greatest security, you will need FileMaker Server and to serve your data from within your office or organisation on a properly set-up and dedicated computer server, and to come to grips with how to use it and what to look for when ensuring it is running optimally.
+But if security is not too important and you are on a budget, establish a VPS with a hosting company.

 3. Can I use SUNRISE Contacts with Cloud services?